-Many find it hard to identify with the Jews who rock before Jerusalem’s Western Wall.
-I know I did at first.
-It seemed, well . . . odd.
+Some people find it hard to identify with the Jews who rock before Jerusalem’s Western Wall.
+When I first saw them, the prayers seemed odd.
 Then I thought about my traditions.
 Are they any less bizarre?

 Oddness just comes in different flavors.
 They’re called “traditions.”
 For example:

-- Their prayers are public and loud; ours are private and quiet.
+Their prayers are public and often loud; ours are private and quiet.

 It’s easy in the familiarity of our own traditions to shake our fingers at the oddities of others.
 Jews pray while rocking, Muslims kneel with their bottoms in the air, and Christians bow our heads and close our eyes.